thraxil/intweet/README.markdown

 it to point to whereever you have the intweet binary and config files, change the user that it runs as, then run `sudo start intweet` and upstart will keep the process running for you.

+There's also a Docker container that's easy to run (if you use Docker).
+Make your config.toml as described above and run like so:

+   docker run \
+       -p 8890:8890 \
+       -v /path/to/config.toml:/intweet/config.toml \
+       thraxil/intweet